WELL CRAP, NOW I'M TOO WHITE - Part 3: My CON-Fusing Search To Find Home

 Because there are genuine issues here that we're all trying to sort out as we adjust the traditions we've inherited and decide if we'd like to keep them or change them--you know, like white people who don't want to keep everyone non-white bent over under the Big White Weenie? 🤔

-Here is my eternal question: how to stop committing any abuses while still staying true to my heart and who I have become while influenced by lies, outdated habits, and twisted truths alongside miraculous beauty and healing.
+Here is my eternal question: how to stop committing any abuses while still staying true to my heart and who I have become while influenced by lies, outdated habits, and twisted or incomplete truths alongside miraculous beauty and healing.

 Well, maybe I've finally found it, and today that's going to have to be good enough.
 Because my movement and artistic style--and therefore my spiritual and healing modalities (they're intertwined in me)--have been denuded of cultural or traditional influence.

 Oh, and I know!
 I'm damned if I do and I'm damned if I don't.